deammion/Engr-Project/project_requirement/project-requirement.md

 ### 3.6 Design constraints

 **Use of Python**<br>
-The software for this project will be written in python code which is an unfamiliar programming language to most team members as most of their previous coding experience has been focused on Java.
+The software for this project will be written in python code which is an unfamiliar programming language to most team members as their previous coding experience has been focused on Java.
 This will be a major constraint as team members will have to learn python during this project which will likely slow development progress.

 **Skill levels**<br>
 Team members will have different experiences and specialties in software development and cybersecurity.
 This will be a constraint on the development process as many team members have limited knowledge about nonce tags, XSS and HTML parsing.